Overjoy06/Overjoy06/README.md

-Hello player,
-Before you go please read these rules.
-They are important and they are the most important thing in a group i hope you read it because this can be the reason of your ban if you dont obey the rules you get kicked out you only have 3 warning if your at the 3rd warning.
-You get kicked out the server permanent.
+Rules :
+1.Do not curse at any group or you will get a warning.
+If you get 3 warnings then your permanently kicked out from the discord group.
+2.You cannot spam at the normal rooms you can only spam at the room #spam.
+3.Respect each other like your brothers and sisters.